 5. Mental sluggishness

 If you find it difficult to concentrate or struggle with tasks that are usually a breeze, you may need to reach for the water bottle to give yourself a boost.
-A recent study found that dehydration impaired cognitive performance when it came to tasks involving attention and motor coordination.
+A study found that dehydration impaired cognitive performance when it came to tasks involving attention and motor coordination.

 Solution: Get strategic with your water